scaleway/serverless-scaleway-functions/README.md

 * `scwOrganization`: Scaleway org id you got in prerequisites
 * `package.exclude`: usually, you don't need to configure it.
 Enable to exclude directories from the deployment
 * `functions`: Configure of your fonctions.
 It's a yml dictionary, with the key being the function name
-  * `handler`: file or function which will be executed.
+  * `handler` (Required): file or function which will be executed.
 See the next section for runtime specific handlers
-  * `env`: environment variables specifics for the current function
+  * `env` (Optional): environment variables specifics for the current function
-  * `minScale`: how many function instances we keep running (default: 0)
+  * `minScale` (Optional): how many function instances we keep running (default: 0)
-  * `maxScale`: maximum number of instances this function can scale to (default: 20)
+  * `maxScale` (Optional): maximum number of instances this function can scale to (default: 20)
   * `memoryLimit`: ram allocated to the function instances.
 See the introduction for the list of supported values
+  * `runtime`: (Optional) runtime of the function, if you need to deploy multiple functions with different runtimes in your Serverless Project.
+If absent, `provider.runtime` will be used to deploy the function, see [this example project](./examples/multiple).
+  * `events` (Optional): List of events to trigger your functions (e.g, trigger a function based on a schedule with `CRONJobs`).
+See `events` section below

 ## Functions Handler